xuancong84/OpenHomeKaraoke/README.md

 - Web interface for multiple users to queue tracks
 - Splash screen with connection QR code and "Next up" display
 - Searching/browsing a local song library
-- Search for songs on YouTube and download new songs from YouTube and many other video websites such as Youku, Bilibili, etc
+- Search for songs on YouTube and download new songs from YouTube and many other video websites such as Youku, Bilibili, etc. (can use browser cookies to download as if logged in)
 - mp3 + cdg support, including compressed .zip bundles
 - Pause/Skip/Restart and volume control
 - Support renaming and deletion of downloaded files